Identifying unemployment spells

 Stephanie Auty - Understanding Society User Support Officer

-#2 Updated by Lewis Anderson 3 months ago
+#2 Updated by Lewis Anderson over 1 year ago

 An update - I have an idea as to why there is this discrepancy between bw_njusp and w_nunmpsp_dv, I'd be interested in your comments.